 About the recipe – How To Make Mashed Sweet Potatoes?

 When it comes to simple mashed sweet potatoes most people ask the same question: Bake, steam or boil?
 While I am sure the world of internet offers a recipe for every one of those methods, I found that the best way to make mashed sweet potatoes includes none of those methods.

-I mashed mine with a fork (or a potato masher would be ideal) as I like my mashed sweet potatoes on the chunkier side, but if you like yours smooth try using an immersion blender or a food processor.
+I mashed mine with a fork (or a potato masher would be ideal) as I like my mashed sweet potatoes on the chunkier side, but if you like yours smooth try using an immersion blender, high powered blender (like Vitamix) or a food processor.
 You can’t go wrong either way.

 Other Sweet Potato Recipes You Might Like